PanyiDong/InsurAutoML/README.md

 System Requirements:

-- Linux (write and tested on Ubuntu 20.04)
+- Linux (write and tested on Ubuntu 20.04) and Windows (Windows is now compatible but may suffer from efficiency problems)

 - As all trials are running parallelized, more threads (correspondingly, more memory) will increase the training efficiency